subatomicglue/audio_toolchain/README.md

       - uses `sox` to split the file using specified silence level threshold
     - [rename.sh](rename.sh) rename audio files by their peak level.  useful for individual instrument samples.
       - uses `sox` to detect the sound level
+    - [normalize.sh](normalize.sh) normalize the level of audio files
+      - uses `sox` to normalize the sound level
     - [sfz.js](sfz.js) command line script to create a .sfz sampler instrument bank
     - [sfz_to_sf2.sh](sfz_to_sf2.sh) and [sf2_to_sfz.sh](sf2_to_sfz.sh) command line scripts to convert between sf2 and sfz sampler formats.
       - uses `polyphone` to do the conversion